David Singmaster: Rubik's Cubes

 Singmaster's association with Rubik's Cubes dates from August 1978, when he saw a Cube (at that time a rarity) at the International Congress of Mathematicians in Helsinki.
 Some other mathematicians at the conference, including John Conway and Roger Penrose, already had one.

 Singmaster quickly acquired a Cube (in exchange for a copy of an M. C. Escher book) and was able to solve it by early September 1978.
 He said that it took him "two weeks, on and off" to find a general solution for the Cube.
 He devised his notation for recording moves (now known as the Singmaster notation) in December 1978.
 In June 1979 he wrote one of the first articles about the Cube in The Observer newspaper.

 In October 1979, he self-published his Notes on the "Magic Cube".
 The booklet contained his mathematical analysis of Rubik's Cube, allowing a solution to be constructed using basic group theory.
 In August 1980 he published an expanded 5th edition of the book retitled as Notes on Rubik's "Magic Cube".
 It included the results of his correspondence with other "cubologists", and included details on monotwists, U-flips, Cayley graphs, and wreath products.
 The book contained his own "step by step solution" for the Cube, and it is accepted that he was a pioneer of the general Layer by Layer approach for solving the Cube.
-If you managed to solve the Cube using his method then Singmaster suggested that you should:

 The book also contained a catalogue of pretty patterns including his "cube in a cube in a cube" pattern which he had discovered himself "and was very pleased with".
 In 1981, at the height of the Rubik's Cube craze, the book was republished by Penguin Books, with a US edition by Enslow Publishers.
 There were also Dutch and Spanish translations.
 He estimated that he sold around 50 to 60 000 copies of his book.
 Much of the mathematical content of the book was later reworked by Alexander H. Frey in collaboration with Singmaster to create their Handbook of Cubik Math published in 1982.

 Singmaster was described as "one of the most enthusiastic and prolific promoters of the Cube".
 In September 1981 he was said to be devoting "almost 100%" of his time to promoting, reporting, marketing and analysing the Cube.
 He soon began publishing a quarterly newsletter called the Cubic Circular which was published between 1981 and 1985.